ki-editor/ki-editor/docs/src/normal-mode/core-movements.md

 # Core Movements

-Core Movements is one of the main concept in Ki Editor, because it is standardized for every [selection modes](./selection-modes/index.md).
+Core Movements is one of the main concepts in Ki, because it is standardized for every [selection modes](./selection-modes/index.md).

 There are 9 movements in total: